 Facebook: nowadays, it’s more than just a place to share cat memes and post passive-aggressive statuses about former ‘friends’ or ex-boyfriends.
-As the world’s largest social networking site, Facebook has become the place where retailers need to be if they want to have honest conversations with their customers and provide customer care that’s truly 24/7/365.
+As the world’s largest social networking site, Facebook has become where retailers need to be if they want to have honest conversations with their customers and provide customer care that’s genuinely 24/7/365.
 However, recent statistics from Socialbakers indicate that 87 percent of brands examined in Q2 had their walls closed to user comments, a 2 percent increase from Q1.
 So what’s the deal?
-If Facebook is the biggest marketplace for buyers and has the best opportunity for social interaction with customers, why are retailers so afraid to use it?
+If Facebook is the biggest buyer marketplace and has the best opportunity for social interaction with customers, why are retailers so afraid to use it?

 First, The Numbers

 Here’s a quick rundown of all D2C industries’ Facebook usage during Q2 2014:

 - Brands are now answering 67 percent of all user questions on Facebook.

 - By volume, fans posted over 1.5 million questions on Facebook in Q2, of which 500,000 were left unanswered.

 - The average response time dropped by 30 minutes between Q1 and Q2, but it still takes most brands over a day to respond to customers.